chinmaynema/chinmaynema.github.io/_posts/2016-11-27-Thattekere Lake.md

 - Food and drinks

 ## Other Things To Do (that we didn’t)
-- Watch Tower: We couldn't find it near where we were
+- Watch Tower: We had planned to find it, but were cut short by the forest guard

 ## Tips and Resources
 - You can park at the Kanive Mahadeswara Temple, which is near the lake